youyinnn/cloud_run_tut/README.md

 # 1. Preliminary Setup

-1. Create a Project Space for your work at https://cloud.google.com/?hl=en.

-2. Install the Google Cloud CLI: https://cloud.google.com/sdk/docs/install, run init, and select the project you just created.
+1. Install the Google Cloud CLI: https://cloud.google.com/sdk/docs/install, run init, and select the project you just created.

    Verify if the tools by the command: